The Pulse

 One discovery triggered another: Second giant squid was found in Antarctica

-On a March 9, 2025, another expedition captured the first-ever footage of a juvenile colossal.
+On March 9, 2025, another expedition captured the first-ever footage of a juvenile colossal squid.
 This giant squid shares the transparent body and hooked tentacles of the glass squid, but grows much larger — up to 7 meters as an adult.
 The colossal squid (Mesonychoteuthis hamiltoni) is not only the largest invertebrate on Earth, it also has the largest eyes in the animal kingdom.
 Unlike the giant squid, it lives in deep Antarctic waters, making it rarely seen.
 Filming a juvenile gives scientists a rare look at the early life of this elusive creature.

 Years of evolution are visible in their bodies: Adapt or die